Laura-O/Laura-O/README.md

 - ⚡ Fun fact: ...
 -->

-#### 🔭 I’m currently working on:
+#### 🔭 I’m currently working as a Data Platform Engineer at E.On
-  - Doing data projects @grandcentrix:
+  - What I am doing:
+    - Work on all parts of the data platform
-    - Preparing, processing and modeling data
+    - Develop and maintain data pipelines
+    - Implement workflows

+  - Some tools I use frequently:
+    - Python
+    - Apache Airflow
+    - Kubernetes
-    - ETL-/ELT-Pipelines
+    - Terraform
-    - Research project about AI for the German Mittelstand
-    - Developing dashboards and applications to visualize data

-#### 🌱 I’m currently learning:
+    - Azure (AKS, Data Lake, Dev Ops ...)
     - dbt
+    - Snowflake
+    - SQL

+#### 🌱 Other topics I am interested in:
-  - MLOps
+  - Machine Learning + MLOps
+  - Data Visualization
+  - Smart web apps

 #### 📫 How to reach me:
   - LinkedIn: [https://www.linkedin.com/in/lauraohrndorf/](https://www.linkedin.com/in/lauraohrndorf/)